nikhilkumarsingh/content-downloader/README.md

 - -p : for parallel downloading.

-- -a : list of all available filetypes.

-- -t : list of all common virus carrier filetypes.

 - -minfs MIN_FILE_SIZE : specify minimum file size to download in Kilobytes (KB).

                  Default: 0